-This was written in July 2018 for the fall issue of MNFGA News:
+This was written in January 2019 for the Spring issue of MNFGA News:

 I would love to be a succinct writer…but I am not.
 It always seems like there is so much to tell you and I do not like to leave out the details.

 First, I am going to ask for your thoughts and prayers.
 Henry Ohmer passed away on December 22, 2018.
 Henry was the kind soul who so generously donated bags and bags of shagbark hickory nut meat halves.
 These went into the MNFGA fundraising auctions and generated incredible results because people know that it takes a lot of time to crack hickory nuts.
 There are no shortcuts.
 Henry’s daughter, Jane, said that he was amazed that the nuts brought such high bids.
 To him, they were something free, all they needed was a little time to crack them out.
 Well, as we all know, time is a precious commodity.
 Henry, thank you for sharing your time and expertise with MNFGA.
 You will be missed by many, as was evidenced by the packed funeral just two days after Christmas.

 Cecelia’s sister, Elizabeth, died unexpectedly on January 16.
 Whereas Henry was 92 ½ (Jane said he was sure to get the ½ in there!), Cecelia’s sister was way younger, much more difficult to wrap our arms around.